A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Introduction

+The above results have been generalized to hypergraphs.
 A $k$-uniform hypergraph $H = (P,E)$ consists of a vertex set $P$ and an edge set (or hyperedge set) $E$, which is a collection of $k$-element subsets of $P$.
 A hypergraph is {\it $k$-partite} if it is $k$-uniform and its vertex set $P$ is partitioned into $k$ parts, $P=P_1\cup\ldots\cup P_k$, such that every edge has precisely one vertex in each part.
 It follows from a classical theorem of Erd\H os~\cite{erdos1}, which was one of the starting points in extremal hypergraph theory, that if $|P_1|=\ldots=|P_k|$ and $|E|\ge \varepsilon\Pi_{i=1}^k|P_i|$ for some $\varepsilon>0$, then one can find subsets $P'_i\subset P_i$ such that